 Our staff includes physician specialists, nurse specialists, a nutritionist, a social worker and highly trained laboratory technicians.
 Because our patients' problems are lifelong and treatment is usually complex, we care for each patient throughout life.
 This care consists of individualized dietary and nutritional management, extensive education and support of the patient and family, and ongoing monitoring.

 Our staff works closely with each family and the patient’s primary care physician to build a network of resources and support.
 We provide extensive education for the patient and family about the disorder and its management.
 We help the family find the special products and supplies needed for treatment, as well as community resources for patients with mental and physical handicaps.
 Genetic counseling is also provided, and supportive psychological counseling helps the family deal with the emotional and social stress of an inherited disease and its complications.

 Promoting Awareness and Education

-Because genetic biochemical disorders are rare, most people do not have a basic knowledge of them, and many health professionals may not be familiar with the current state-of-the-art therapy for these disorders.
+Since genetic biochemical disorders are rare, most people do not have a basic knowledge of them and many health professionals may not be familiar with the current state-of-the-art therapy for these disorders.
 Our staff is dedicated to raising awareness and promoting education at every level.
-In addition to providing extensive education for our patients and their families, we also offer education, technical assistance and educational materials to physicians, health care professionals and health organizations throughout the state.
+In addition to providing extensive education for our patients and their families, we also offer education, technical assistance and educational materials to physicians, healthcare professionals and health organizations throughout the state.

-Diseases and conditions managed through the Riley Hospital for Children Metabolism & Genetics at Indiana University Health include the following:
+Diseases and conditions managed through the biochemical genetics program at Riley Hospital for Children at IU Health include (but are not limited to) the following: